-Drilling has shown large scale, high grade graphite
+- Drilling has shown large scale, high-grade graphite

-The flagship project is the Lac Guéret Extensions graphite property in Manicouagan County, Quebec, which is three hours driving time from the city of Baie-Comeau, and which has numerous forest roads running through it.
+Its flagship project is the Lac Guéret Extensions graphite property in Manicouagan County, Quebec, which is three hours driving time from the city of Baie-Comeau, and which has numerous forest roads running through it.

 Lac Guéret East Block consists of 38 claims covering 2,052 hectares.
 Berkwood also has an option to earn a 100% interest in the Lac Guéret South Block which consists of 288 claims totalling over 15,000 hectares.
 It is now one of the largest landholders in the area.

-Other properties in the Berkwood portfolio are the Cobalt ford property, the Delbreuil lithium property, and the Roscoe vanadium site.
+Other properties in the portfolio are the Cobalt ford property, the Delbreuil lithium property, and the Roscoe vanadium site.

-How it is doing
+How is it doing:

-What the CEO said:
+What the boss says:

 In a statement regarding the C6 offtake agreement last November, Goldcore CEO Thomas Yingling said: “Our offtake agreement and MOU with C6 adds depth to the Berkwood Lac Guéret Extensions evaluation initiative and our emerging plans to fund our development studies for Lac Guéret South.”